From Palm to Android - Migration Part III: Memos/Notes

 Write a comment

-What is the first letter of the word w1znr2? :
+What is the second letter of the word xph0wgz? :